cdoron/fybrik-cronjob-workload/README.md

-# fybrik-crobjob-workload
+# fybrik-workload-job

-Note: currently, the namespace for the cronjob workload is hard-coded to `fybrik-workload`
+Note: currently, the namespace for the workload job is hard-coded to `fybrik-workload`